MartinPaulEve/meve-iac/README.md

 * The www redirect
 * the books redirect

+# Future Improvements
+A core improvement that's not currently in place would be to replicate the S3 buckets to different regions/availability zones and then implement Cloudfront failover to an S3 group.

-## Credits / Third-Party Software
+# Credits / Third-Party Software

 * [Terraform](https://www.terraform.io/) by Hashicorp
 * Modified version of [terraform-aws-lambda-at-edge](https://github.com/transcend-io/terraform-aws-lambda-at-edge) by benjamint-bsquare.
 The modifications force the Lambda function into the us-east-1 region as this is obligatory for Cloudfront Lamda@Edge functions.
+* [Git](https://git-scm.com/) from Linus Torvalds _et al_.
 * [.gitignore](https://github.com/github/gitignore) from Github

-&copy; Martin Paul Eve, 2022.
+&copy; [Martin Paul Eve](mailto:martin@eve.gd), 2022.
 Released under the terms of [the MIT License](LICENSE).